jonatasdemello/codility-javascript/README.md

 Now it is time to start writing the code.

-Note that I don't have a "main" or "index" as an application entrypoint calling the **solution(N)** function.
+Note that I don't have a "main" or "index" as an application entry point calling the **solution(N)** function.
-This is intented.
+This is intended.
 If I run `npm start` I will get an error.
 I want to test my function in isolation, provide multiple inputs and evaluate the results.
 This would be more difficult and time consuming to do without a test framework.

-With the tests in place, I can now start writting the code to solve the problem.
+With the tests in place, I can now start writing the code to solve the problem.
-I may even go back later and add more test (for other uses cases), but for now this is enough.
+I may even go back later and add more tests (for other uses cases), but this is enough for now.

 The first thing I will do is to add some validations to the **solution(N)** function in the `binary-gap.js` file.